72-year-old bicyclist dead after colliding with motorcyclist on Auberry Rd.

 FRESNO, Calif.
-(KFSN) -- A 72-year-old man has died after colliding with a motorcycle while on his bicycle Sunday afternoon.
+(KFSN) -- A 72-year-old man riding a bicycle has died after colliding with a motorcycle while on his bicycle Sunday afternoon.

-The California Highway Patrol says it happened just before noon near Auberry and Millerton Roads.
+The California Highway Patrol says it happened just before noon near Auberry and Millerton Roads in Fresno County.

 They say the bicyclist was going southbound on Auberry and the 39-year-old motorcyclist was going the same direction.